 Students with disabilities who wish to request an early withdrawal within the first 30 days of the course start date, should follow the standard procedures identified above.

-However, we would advise students to notify the ASD office before formally withdrawing to discuss whether eligibility for funding will be affected and to cancel any support arrangements.
+However, we would advise students to notify the Accessibility Services office before formally withdrawing to discuss whether eligibility for funding will be affected and to cancel any support arrangements.

-Students with disabilities should direct all other withdrawal requests through the ASD Office.
-ASD will review the need for the withdrawal with you, the student, and make recommendations.
+Students with disabilities should direct all other withdrawal requests through Accessibility Services.
+Accessibility Services will review the need for the withdrawal with you, the student, and make recommendations.

 - Medical Withdrawal: The need to withdraw from a course or courses is related to a student's disablement or medical condition